-It should be noted that the limitations of using the raw data for comparisons has been recognised before and the intention is to use comparisons with benchmarks to compare institutions instead1.
-This aspect of the review work has not been completed; it will be covered in the final version of the report.
-This will aim to build on previous work of the performance indicators steering group to carry out a methodological review of the creation and use of benchmarks.
+It should be noted that the limitations of using the raw data for comparisons has been recognised before and the intention is to use comparisons with benchmarks to compare institutions instead.
+This review has taken only a very brief look at the use of benchmarks.
+A benchmark, which is an aggregate statistic, will have a reduced standard error and so has the potential to enable a more effective comparison to be made.

+The use of benchmarks is a technical area and will be explored in a follow-on piece of analysis commissioned by HESA on behalf of the UK Performance Indicators Steering Group and BIS.
+This will aim to build on previous work of the Group to in carrying out a methodological review of the use of benchmarks.

 Confidence intervals are not available for breakdowns of NSS data by sub-groups such as ethnicity and socio-economic classification.
 Using NSS data at HEFCE, the review was able to examine the sample sizes for different sub-group categories to get an indication of likely precision.
-Generally speaking, when breaking down response categories into a single classification sample sizes are of a reasonable size (mostly above 50 responses), but given the confidence intervals at the overall level it is inevitable that comparisons of raw data between institutions at this level would not be statistically significant.
+Generally speaking, when breaking down response categories into a single classification sample sizes are of a reasonable size (mostly above 50 responses), but given the confidence intervals at the overall level it is likely that comparisons of raw data between institutions at this level would not be statistically significant.
 Whether this would also be an issue for the benchmarking approach would need to be examined.